What is a Toxic Relationship? – 8 Signs of Toxic Relationships

 These toxic individuals will become more and more suspicious and controlling as time goes on.
-They’ll check the odometer in your car to make sure you haven’t gone somewhere you “shouldn’t,” they’ll interrogate you if you have to stay late at work, they will, in short, make your life miserable.
+They’ll check the odometer in your car to make sure you haven’t gone somewhere you “shouldn’t,” or they’ll interrogate you if you have to stay late at work.
+They will, in short, make your life miserable.
+They may even use technology to their advantage, using smart devices to check on your physical location or doorbell cameras to eavesdrop or verify you actually arrived at home when you said you would.
 Over time they will work hard to eliminate any meaningful relationships you have with friends, and sometimes even with family.
 They do not see themselves in a relationship with you; they see themselves as possessing you.

-Keep in mind that the toxicity of the above individuals is clearly a matter of degree.
+The toxicity of the above individuals is clearly a matter of degree.
 You may have experienced some, if not all, of these behaviors – hopefully in a mild form – occasionally in your relationships.
 And that’s the key word: occasionally.
-In a toxic relationship these behaviors are the norm, not the exception.
+In a toxic relationship, these behaviors are the norm, not the exception.
 Most of us manipulate once in a while, play helpless, induce guilt, etc. We’re not perfect nor are our relationships.
 What distinguishes a toxic relationship is both the severity of these behaviors and how frequently they occur.

-But aren’t controlling individuals often narcissistic, don’t they simply have inflated egos, believe they’re entitled to everything they want at no cost to themselves?
+But aren’t controlling individuals often narcissistic?
+Don’t they simply have inflated egos and believe they’re entitled to everything they want at no cost to themselves?